Rutvik17/Day/README.md

 ## Usage

-Add a `FirebaseConfig.js` file in the project folder with your firebase app config object
+Add a `FirebaseConfig.js` file in the project root folder with your firebase app config object
 ```javascript
 const firebaseConfig = {
     apiKey: "YOUR_API_KEY",